 - training on these topics, knowledge exchange from experiences and documentation of good practice in order to enable the sharing of lessons learned and prompt new initiatives;

-- support and assistance to projects, programmes and interventions that focus their methodology on a participatory approach in any of its variants and levels;
+- supporting and accompanying projects, programs or interventions that have as their methodological axis a participatory and inclusive approach in any of its variants and levels;

 - gather and disseminate theoretical and practical knowledge from experiences in different countries by providing access to the vast range of existing materials available and by generating new ones;

-- develop participatory evaluation skills both in the public sector and in civil society organisations;
+- developing skills in both the public sector and civil society organizations for adopting participatory and inclusive evaluation approaches;

 - strengthen alliances between and within regions, institutions and between various organisations including academia and evaluation training programmes;